kotachang/CPEN221-MP5/Design.md

 ### Business
 #### Types of Product
-+ List<String> where the Strings are different product types they sell.
++ List(String) where the Strings are different product types they sell.

 #### Name
-+String
++ String

 #### Location
 + String for the street address